 PCAF UK is chaired by the International Business of Federated Hermes.
-As of November 2020, members of PCAF UK include Barclays, Cardano, CDC Group, Ecology Building Society, Evenlode Investment, HSBC Holdings plc, International Business of Federated Hermes, Investec plc, Lloyds Banking Group, Nationwide, Investec, Triodos Bank, CDC Group, Ecology Building Society, Barclays and Virgin Money.
-Together, the group represents a total of over $4.8 trillion (£3.6 trillion) in financial assets through lending and investments.
+As of March 2021, members of PCAF UK include Barclays, Cardano, CDC Group, Ecology Building Society, Evenlode Investment, HSBC Holdings plc, International Business of Federated Hermes, Investec plc, Lloyds Banking Group, Nationwide Building Society, NatWest Group, PIDG - The Private Infrastructure Development Group Ltd and Virgin Money UK plc.
+Together, the group represents a total of over $7.8 trillion (£5.7 trillion) in financial assets through lending and investments.
 The group will be supported by Mark Carney in his capacity as COP26 advisor.
 The UK Department of Business, Energy, and Industrial Strategy, the Bank of England, and the Green Finance Institute will be observers.

 Observed by: The Bank of England, the Green Finance Institute, the UN Climate Change COP Unit and the UK Department for Business, Energy and Industrial Strategy